wwt/csna/Development_Notes.md

 >Note: VSCode when running in debugging mode, will look in your home directory `/home/phantom` for `.vscode/launch.json`, so you need to copy from `csna/.vscode/launch.json` to your home directory before running the debugger.

+>Note: VSCode has some issues with the `main()` function of the program, as it attempts to connect to the `localhost` I added modifications in [commit](https://github.com/joelwking/csna/commit/a6107055eaf740a3e3022a63d9889240ec7857a5) to circumvent these issues, at least for now.

 Testing interactively
 ---------------------